bgoonz/gists-revamp/_CURRENT/be16fa1a/python-studyguide.md

 ##### SQLAlchemy Objectives

-##### Describe how to create an "engine" that you will use to connect to a PostgreSQL database instance
+##### Describe how to create an “engine” that you will use to connect to a PostgreSQL database instance

 ##### Describe how the with engine.connect() as connection: block establishes and cleans up a connection to the database